 Thomas Peyton Bell

 When not in the office, Peyton can be found training for his next triathlon, or honing his public speaking skills by taking improv classes at Dad’s Garage Theatre Company in Atlanta.
-Peyton and his wife, Kate, are members at Second Ponce De Leon Baptist Church, where Bell serves on the local missions council.
+Peyton and his wife, Kate, are members at Second Ponce De Leon Baptist Church, where he serves on the local missions council.

 - J.D., University of Georgia School of Law, 2015